 5) DON’T BRING only summer clothes – At the same time, many people make the mistake of assuming that California is inherently warm and only bring lightweight clothes to San Francisco.
 Even during the summer, lows are in the 50s, so you’ll get chilly if you don’t have something to put over your t-shirt.

 6) DON’T PACK abath towel – Towels are notoriously bulky and take forever to dry, making them terrible for travel.
 Your hotel will almost certainly provide a towel, and if you think you’ll need your own, opt for the quick-dry variety.

-10 frequently asked questions about travel to San Francisco
+FAQs about travel to San Francisco

 1) What is the weather like in San Francisco?